 We recommend getting verbal buy in from all departments that manage records requests at your agency.
 We especially recommend consulting your legal team on considerations as to whether certain requests should be published when coming up with your policy.
 If you encounter resistance go ahead and cite the following as benefits of publishing.

 Of those customers, the average number of records they publish is 52%, with some as high as 99.9% published.
-In a recent news story about an update to public records law in Massachusetts, a NextRequest user from the town of Bourne told the Cape Cod Times that they look at publishing “as a time-savings feature.
-We won’t have to answer the same question twice.”
+In a recent news story about an update to public records law in Massachusetts, a NextRequest user from the town of Bourne told the Cape Cod Times that they look at publishing "as a time-savings features.
+We won't have to answer the same question twice."

 Of course there are times when publishing doesn’t make sense.
 Deciding to have a policy of proactive publishing doesn't mean you publish everything.
 There will always be some cases where it's not appropriate to be publish, and they can choose to keep those requests/documents private.
 That way you can allay potential concerns that it has to be all or nothing.

-The county publishes 71.3% of their PRAs
+Sacramento County publishes 71.3% of their PRAs

 A quick search through the county’s published documents shows that a PDF published in 2016 has been downloaded 239 times.
 This means that the county has reduced up to 239 PRA requests to their agency by having this information publicly available online.
 The summation of all downloads of their published online records is in the thousands, ultimately saving the county thousands of hours of duplicate work.